facebook-atom/jest-electron-runner/README.md

 - Main
   - all electron instance modules (ipc, app, etc)
-  - testing native modules with the node version of the electron binary being distributed

 - Renderer
   - full access to a browser environment without the need for jsdom or similar modules